 -

-Yes, the Crossing Boundaries Research Award is open to all CGU students including masters, doctoral, joint, and interfield doctoral students.
+Yes, the Crossing Boundaries Research Award is open to all CGU students including masters, doctoral, joint, dual, and interfield doctoral students.

 -